-- (1) Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may be as low as \$995.00 per \$1,000 in principal amount of Notes. - 2) The underwriting discount per \$1,000 in principal amount of Notes may be as high as \$5.00, resulting in proceeds, before expenses, to BofA Finance of as low as \$995.00 per \$1,000 in principal amount of Notes.
-The total underwriting discount and proceeds, before expenses, to BofA Finance specified above reflect the aggregate of the underwriting discounts per \$1,000 in principal amount of Notes. - (3) In addition to the underwriting discount above, an affiliate of BofA Finance will pay a referral fee of up to \$7.00 per \$1,000 in principal amount of the Notes in connection with the distribution of Notes to other registered broker-dealers.
+- 1) Certain dealers who purchase the Notes for sale to certain fee-based advisory accounts may forgo some or all of their selling concessions, fees or commissions.
+The public offering price for investors purchasing the Notes in these fee-based advisory accounts may be as low as \$985.00 per \$1,000 in principal amount of Notes. - 2) The underwriting discount per \$1,000 in principal amount of Notes may be as high as \$15.00, resulting in proceeds, before expenses, to BofA Finance of as low as \$985.00 per \$1,000 in principal amount of Notes.
+The total underwriting discount and proceeds, before expenses, to BofA Finance specified above reflect the aggregate of the underwriting discounts per \$1,000 in principal amount of Notes. - (3) In addition to the underwriting discount above, an affiliate of BofA Finance will pay a referral fee of up to \$11.50 per \$1,000 in principal amount of the Notes in connection with the distribution of Notes to other registered broker-dealers.

-The Notes and the related quarantee:
+The Notes and the related guarantee: